 The original idea was to transcribe the interviews from my music documentary ‘We Sold Our Soul for Rock n Roll’ (available via You Tube).
 The stories still sounded fresh and funny even though I heard them many times during editing.
 But where do they go from here ?
 I’d read a few blogs and thought they would be a good outlet for the stories, how do I put one together?

 I got in touch with a friend who wrote a blog and he talked about using a WordPress template.
 It didn’t sound too difficult so I checked it out.
-I named the blog Just for the Record, that seemed appropiate and started writing.

 The blog mainly covers rock, punk and NWOBHM.
 Although the scope has widened lately, but if the story is good – it’s in.
 The latest feature, Vinyl Junkies, interviews musicians, actors and writers who talk about their favourite 7 records that shaped their world.